 Mode A and Mode B are both useful and very similar except a few important, polarizing things.
 A requires a hold for off.
 B requires only a click for off (but requires hold for mode advance).

 Mode B with all the programming looks absolutely confusing but it’s pretty straightforward once you get the hang of it.
-I’ll probably stick with Mode A just because I like for some of the choices to be made for me, and I don’t mind hold for off.
+I’ll probably stick with Mode A just because I like some of the choices to be made for me, and I don’t mind hold for off.
 If you’re a “click for off” then you can still set the light up just like Mode A but you’ll have the click for off….
 Both groups are very good, and it’s nice to see this level of consideration going into a UI!

 I’m a little surprised that Skilhunt hasn’t just “moved on” to offering a ramping UI, but I’m also pleased that they haven’t.
 I’d rather have specific outputs like this, and this is a good implementation.